Gunner 231489 Walter Aston

 Action resulting in his death

-Tracing the action of an RFA Brigade attached at Second Army is more difficult as they are allocated where the need is greatest, but we do know that Walter died of wounds at one of the Casualty Clearing Stations at Lijssnethoek where he is buried.
+Tracing the action of an RFA Brigade attached at Army level can be difficult as they are allocated where the need is greatest, but the general position can be determined from their War Diary.

 Newspaper Cuttings